skrey/yellow-extensions/snippets/navigationsub/README.md

 Navigationsub snippet
 =====================
-Website navigation with visible pages one level below top-level navigation.
+Website navigation with one level below top-level navigation.

 How do I install this?
 ----------------------